wavewave/nix-build-ghc-android/README.md

 nix-build-ghc-android
 =====================

+*NOTE: nixpkgs is a moving target.
+This nix build has been tested against commit: de2bba6d8c2701fceb8c2904a4270559f77beedf*

 This repo contains nix expressions to build ghc as a cross compiler for android.
 This automatically downloads sources for ghc-7.10.2 and android-ndk r10c.
 Right now, ghc compiler is built on x86-64 and will run on x86-64 targetting arm devices.